When it comes to dental emergencies, we’ve got you!

 Dear Valued Patients,

-We hope this letter finds you, your families and loved ones well in this trying time for our community.
+We hope this letter finds you, your families and your loved ones well in this trying time for our community.
 We have all been through a lot in the last few months, and it seems as though our hard work at social distancing will be paying off in the near future with the measured re-opening of some businesses.
 Our office is currently making preparations to open as an emergency and urgent care office to serve our community.
 While many things have changed in the world due to COVID-19 one thing remains the same – our commitment to providing safe treatment for our patients and our team.

 When you have been to our office in the pre-COVID-19 era, you will have noticed our commitment to maintaining strict and current infection control protocols.
 When you are in for your next visit, you will notice some changes in protocol related to the pandemic and we wanted you to be aware of what we are doing to keep everyone safe at this time.